nimaintz/taskManager_project_MDAD/README.md

 # Task Manager App

 Task Manager is a simple Android application that helps you organize and manage your tasks effectively.
 It also includes a Pomodoro timer to improve focus and productivity.
+You can also play music while on the app.

 ---